bloomberg/chromium.bb/mojo/public/cpp/bindings/README.md

 The use of `base::Unretained` is *safe* because the error handler will never be invoked beyond the lifetime of `binding_`, and `this` owns `binding_`.

+### A Note About Endpoint Lifetime and Callbacks
+Once a `mojo::InterfacePtr<T>` is destroyed, it is guaranteed that pending callbacks as well as the connection error handler (if registered) won't be called.

+Once a `mojo::Binding<T>` is destroyed, it is guaranteed that no more method calls are dispatched to the implementation and the connection error handler (if registered) won't be called.

 ### A Note About Ordering

 As mentioned in the previous section, closing one end of a pipe will eventually